jvaugha3038/tictactobot/README.md

 The overall goal of this assignment was to create a robot arm, with at least two joints, to solve a problem.
 The problem we came up with is that tic-tac-toe sucks because it's always a draw, so we made a robot that will cheat in tic-tac-toe.

 # `Planning`
-## First Sketches
-The design of our robot changed a lot during the first few days of planning.
-We originally planned to have a big rotating pole pinion which the arm would scale up and down while extending.
-It was a little ambitious, and after realizing that we would have to use multiple stepper motors, all reliant on a flimsy piece of acrylic, we decided to switch it up.
-The design we settled on was a cylindrical arm.
-We would have an arm that could extend outwards and be rotated. (see image on right).
-But you may have noticed that the arm depicted there can move up and down, and given that our bot has to be able to pick up pieces, we need some vertical movement.
-But given our sketches so far, there was no way to make a reliable elevation system that wouldn’t risk the stability of the arm.
-We came up with the idea of attaching a magnet to the end of the arm which could be raised and lowered to pick up pieces.
-This seemed much simpler than our original ideas of claws that would pick up the pieces.

 ## Requirements
 The most important requirement to watch out for is your range of motion.
 Your robot may need to have far reach in a small area in front of it, or have less reach but all around it.
 Make sure to plan for the range of motion you need your robot to have.
 An important aspect of this is servo choice.
 180 servos are small and somewhat accurate, but have a very limited range.
 Continuous servos can go for as long as they like, but in a very inaccurate and unpredictable way.
 Steppers will be your best choice if you need continuous motion with accurate positioning, but they are big and heavy, so plan accordingly.